DiedrichsenLab/MultiTaskBattery/docs/task_descriptions.rst

 .. image:: images/Slide35.png
    :width: 600

 In this task, you will be shown a series of emotionally evocative images (e.g., pleasant or unpleasant scenes).
-Each image will appear on the screen and choose if it's pleasant or unpleasant.
+Each image will appear on the screen and you will choose if it's pleasant or unpleasant.

 Auditory Narrative
 ^^^^^^^^^^^^^^^^^^^